top of page

 Causes

-Other cases may result from neuromuscular conditions like cerebral palsy or muscular dystrophy.
+Other cases may be the result of neuromuscular diseases such as cerebral palsy or muscular dystrophy.

 Symptoms

-Common symptoms include uneven shoulder or hip height, a visible curvature of the spine when bending forward, and an asymmetrical waistline.
+The most common symptoms of scoliosis include shoulder or hip alignment inequality, a significant curvature of the spine when bending forward, and asymmetry in the waistline.

-In some cases, scoliosis may cause back pain, but many individuals with mild scoliosis might not experience noticeable symptoms.
+In some cases, scoliosis can cause back pain, but in mild cases, many individuals may not experience any noticeable symptoms.

 Diagnosis

-Diagnosis typically involves a physical examination, evaluation of medical history, and, if necessary, imaging tests like X-rays to measure the curvature of the spine accurately.
+The diagnostic process usually includes a physical exam, medical history review, and, if necessary, imaging tests such as X-rays to clearly measure the curvature of the spine.

 Common treatment options include: